ctb273/ctb273/about.md

 title: About
 ---

-New York-based artist and designer
+New York, NY
+Artist & Designer